bast/talk-collaborative-routines/talk.md

 template: inverse

-## Why are we using WhatsApp, Hangouts, Facebook Chat, Snapchat, Telegram, ..., and not just email?
+## Why are we using .red[chat apps] (WhatsApp, Hangouts, Facebook Chat, Snapchat, Telegram, ...) and not just email?

 ---